What is pneumococcal disease?

 Adults

-The CDC recommends pneumococcal vaccination for all adults 50 years or older and younger adults (19–49 years) with specific medical conditions.
+Pneumococcal vaccination is recommended for all adults 50 years or older and younger adults (19–49 years) with specific medical conditions.

 In October 2024, the CDC updated its pneumococcal vaccine recommendations for adults by lowering the recommended age for vaccination from 65 to 50.
-This change intends to reduce the relatively high instance of preventable pneumococcal disease in adults age 50 through 64 years and improve health equity.
+This change aims to reduce the relatively high incidence of preventable pneumococcal disease among adults aged 50–64 years and to improve health equity.

 If PCV15 is used, it should be followed by a dose of PPSV23 at least 8 weeks to 1 year later, if the individual has not previously had a dose of PPSV23.